Form 1098-T

 Do international students receive this form?

-Students classified as nonresident aliens in the Western Michigan University student records system will not be issued a 1098-T form, as they do not qualify for the U.S. education tax credits.
+Students classified as nonresident aliens in the Western Michigan University student records system will not automatically be issued a 1098-T form, as they do not qualify for the U.S. education tax credits.
 Please contact the Internal Revenue Service or your personal tax preparer for assistance.
 If you are a resident alien, see the following question.

-I am a resident alien, should I receive form 1098-T?
+I am a resident alien, should I receive Form 1098-T?

 Yes.
 Resident aliens are taxed the same as U.S. citizens and qualify for the U.S. education tax credits.
 However, as our current system only tracks U.S. citizenship, we have no records to indicate this status.
-If you have resident alien status (see below FAQ), complete a Report of Resident Alien Status form, attach required documentation and deliver to Bronco Express or fax all to the Corporate Reporting and Taxation Department at (269) 387-4297.

 How do I know if I am a resident alien?